For most mortgage borrowers, there are three major loan types: conventional, FHA and VA. Here is how they compare.

 Who they’re for: Most active-duty military and veterans qualify for Veterans Affairs mortgages.
 Many reservists and National Guard members are eligible.
 Spouses of military members who died while on active duty or as a result of a service-connected disability may also apply.

+Want to know more?
 Read up on VA loans.

 How they work: No down payment is required from qualified borrowers buying primary residences.
-The VA does not lend money but guarantees loans made by private lenders.
+The VA does not lend money, but guarantees loans made by private lenders.